WiReSens Toolkit: An Open-source Platform towards Accessible Wireless Tactile Sensing: Toolkit Evaluation

 \subsection{Sensor Adaptivity}

-Here we characterize the impact of the adaptive module in our readout circuit and assess the effectiveness of our calibration algorithm.
-Both experiments used a mechanical tester (Shimadzu AGX-V2) to apply an adjustable normal force to a 32x32 resistive sensor.
+Here we evaluate the effectiveness of our calibration algorithm in two scenarios: adapting to different sensor fabrication techniques and different application contexts.
+Both experiments used a mechanical tester (Shimadzu AGX-V2) to apply an adjustable normal force over an area of 9 \(cm^{2}\) to a resistive sensor.

-\paragraph{\textbf{Digital Potentiometer Adjustment}} We varied force on a 4x4 node region in the sensor's center while adjusting the digital potentiometer's resistance, \(R_{\text{pot}}\).
-We perform the pressure sweep using values for \(R_{\text{pot}}\) between \( 3 \, \text{k}\Omega \) and \( 30 \, \text{k}\Omega \) for 5 cycles each.
-Fig. \ref{fig:pot_data}A shows the average and standard deviation of the ADC readout within the actuated region as a function of applied force for each tested value of \(R_{\text{pot}}\).
-Due to the op-amp's inverting topology, the ADC readout is inversely correlated with force, with two approximately linear regions.
-Notably, the magnitude of the slope of the first linear region increases with \(R_{\text{pot}}\), which due to the discrete nature of the ADC readout, enhances pressure resolution.
-However, higher \(R_{\text{pot}}\) values also lead to output saturation at 0 for greater forces, underscoring the need for an adaptive gain calibration algorithm to manage this trade-off.
+\paragraph{\textbf{Calibrating for Different Sensors}} We fabricated four resistive matrix-based pressure sensors using established methods from prior work: taping copper threads \cite{sundaram2019learning}, digital embroidery \cite{AignerEmbroidery2020}, machine knitting \cite{luo2021learning}, and flexible printed circuit board (FPCB) printing \cite{murphy2025fits}.
+For each sensor, we applied a cyclic force to a 3×4 node region at its center for five cycles, with the digital potentiometer's resistance (\(R_{\text{pot}}\)) set to \(787 \Omega\).
+Fig. \ref{fig:pot_data}A presents the mean and standard deviation of the ADC readout within the actuated region as a function of applied force for each fabrication method.
+Due to the inverting topology of the op-amp, the ADC readout is inversely correlated with force, exhibiting two approximately linear regions.
+Notably, the taped, embroidered, and knitted sensors display a significantly smaller overall change in ADC readout across the force range when using the default resistance, thereby reducing their effective pressure resolution.

+Next, we applied our auto-calibration procedure while maintaining a 200N applied force, yielding calibrated \(R_{\text{pot}}\) values of \(8661 \Omega\), \(4724 \Omega\), \(9055 \Omega\), and \(1181 \Omega\) for the taped, knitted, embroidered, and FPCB sensors, respectively.
+Repeating the cyclic force test, we observed enhanced pressure resolution in all four sensors post-calibration, as evidenced by the increased ADC output range over the same applied force range (Fig. \ref{fig:pot_data}A).